 This athletic-wear brand is Canadian, sustainable, and female-owned.
 The Quarterly connects consumers with trendy, functional looks at the press of a button.
 It was conceptualized to take the guesswork out of looking fashionable and bring the focus back to easy, stylish clothing.

 Wuxly is the only Canadian-made outerwear brand to use biodegradable, recyclable, and sustainable materials.
-It’s committed to locally manufacturing in Canada, specifically the GTA and Winnpieg, with a Design House in Downtown Toronto.
+It’s committed to local manufacturing in Canada, specifically the GTA and Winnpieg, with a Design House in Downtown Toronto.
 Due to the COVID-19 restrictions, Wuxly is doing virtual styling appointments which is a great way to online shop!

 The Vancouver-based sustainable swim and loungewear line, LONDRE Bodywear, is excited to prove that fashion doesn’t need to be the high polluting industry it’s seen as today.
-So far, LONDRE has recycled 100,000 plastic bottles from our oceans by using the waste to create sustainable, ethically-made swimwear in an extended size-range.
+So far, LONDRE has recycled 100,000 plastic bottles from our oceans by using the waste to create sustainable, ethically-made swimwear in an extended size range.

 This B Corp Certified Corporation, Kotn, has ensured sustainable methods are in place throughout the manufacturing process.
-The brand has begun a project to ensure that 100% of the natural fibres that are used are certified organic within the next five years to establish a more sustainable future.
+The brand has begun a project to ensure that 100% of the natural fibers that are used are certified organic within the next five years to establish a more sustainable future.

 Maylyn & Co. is a female-founded, eco-luxe lingerie and loungewear brand that places a huge focus on being environmentally conscious.
-Its garment construction takes longer since products are made in small batches with less excess stock unlike a fast fashion production line.
+Its garment construction takes longer since products are made in small batches with less excess stock, unlike a fast-fashion production line.
 It uses plant-based fabrics and materials, biodegradable packaging, and green solutions for all orders.